apache/mina-sshd/README.md

 # Extension modules

-There are several extension modules available
+There are several extension modules available - specifically, the _sshd-contrib_ module contains some of them. **Note:** the module contains experimental code that may find its way some time in the future to a standard artifact.
+It is also subject to changes and/or deletion without any prior announcement.
+Therefore, any code that relies on it should also store a copy of the sources in case the classes it used it are modified or deleted.

 ## Command line clients